dittmer/NanoTnP/analysis/README.md

 **1. Create the bining.** To each bin is associated a cut that can be tuned bin by bin in the settings.py
    * After setting up the settings.py check bins

->   python tnpEGM_fitter.py etc/config/settings.py  --flag myWP --checkBins
+>   python tnpEGM_fitter.py settings.py  --flag passingHWW_WP --checkBins

    * if  you need additinal cuts for some bins (cleaning cuts), tune cuts in the settings.py, then recheck.
      Once satisfied, create the bining

->   python tnpEGM_fitter.py etc/config/settings.py  --flag myWP --createBins
+>   python tnpEGM_fitter.py etc/config/settings.py  --flag passingHWW_WP --createBins

    * CAUTION: when recreacting bins, the output directory is overwritten!
 So be sure to not redo that once you are at step2

 **2. Create the histograms** with the different cuts... this is the longest step.
 Histograms will not be re-done later

->   python tnpEGM_fitter.py etc/config/settings.py --flag myWP --createHists
+>   python tnpEGM_fitter.py etc/config/settings.py --flag passingHWW_WP --createHists

 **3. Do your first round of fits.**
    * nominal fit

->   python tnpEGM_fitter.py etc/config/settings.py --flag myWP --doFit
+>   python tnpEGM_fitter.py etc/config/settings.py --flag passingHWW_WP --doFit

    * MC fit to constrain alternate signal parameters [note this is the only MC fit that makes sense]

->   python tnpEGM_fitter.py etc/config/settings.py --flag myWP --doFit --mcSig --altSig
+>   python tnpEGM_fitter.py etc/config/settings.py --flag passingHWW_WP --doFit --mcSig --altSig

    * Alternate signal fit (using constraints from previous fits)

->   python tnpEGM_fitter.py etc/config/settings.py --flag myWP --doFit  --altSig
+>   python tnpEGM_fitter.py etc/config/settings_17.py --flag passingHWW_WP --doFit  --altSig

    * Alternate background fit (using constraints from previous fits)

->   python tnpEGM_fitter.py etc/config/settings.py --flag myWP --doFit  --altBkg
+>   python tnpEGM_fitter.py etc/config/settings_17.py --flag passingHWW_WP --doFit  --altBkg

 **4. Check fits and redo failed ones.** (there is a web index.php in the plot directory to vizualize from the web)
    * can redo a given bin using its bin number ib.
      The bin number can be found from --checkBins, directly in the ouput dir (or web interface)

->   python tnpEGM_fitter.py etc/config/settings.py --flag myWP --doFit --iBin ib
+>   python tnpEGM_fitter.py etc/config/settings_17.py --flag passingHWW_WP --doFit --iBin ib

    * the initial parameters can be tuned for this particular bin in the settings.py file.
       Once the fit is good enough, do not redo all fits, just fix next failed fit.
       One can redo any kind of fit bin by bin.
 For instance the MC with altSig fit (if the constraint parameters were bad in the altSig for instance)

->   python tnpEGM_fitter.py etc/config/settings.py --flag myWP --doFit --mcSig --altSig --iBin ib
+>   python tnpEGM_fitter.py etc/config/settings_17.py --flag passingHWW_WP --doFit --mcSig --altSig --iBin ib

 **5. egm txt ouput file.** Once all fits are fine, put everything in the egm format txt file

->   python tnpEGM_fitter.py etc/config/setting.py  --flag myWP --sumUp
+>   python tnpEGM_fitter.py setting_17.py  --flag passingHWW_WP --sumUp

 ## The settings file